 Most used Renault and some Nissan electric vehicles have battery leases to keep the purchase price lower.
 This means you own the vehicle, but rent the battery pack.
 Also Smart ForTwo Electric Drive vehicles had the option to lease the battery pack, but these agreements were different to the Renault & Nissan arrangement detailed below.

 While this method isn't too popular now with new car sales, it has served a good purpose in the early years when battery prices were much higher.
 It also kept the initial purchase price down, helping the transition to electric motoring.

 When Nissan and Renault first launched electric cars in the UK in 2011, there were plenty of scare stories in the press about how long battery packs will last and the cost of replacements.
 These all turned out to be complete rubbish, but to sell the new cars, Nissan and Renault took the battery pack out of the equation, so you purchased the car and leased the battery pack.
 That way they took responsibility of the battery pack and guaranteed it for the lifetime of the vehicle.

 However, when looking at older used vehicles, the battery lease makes far more sense, especially those on a tight budget.
 Not only is the car significantly cheaper to purchase, but the older the car gets, the more attractive the battery lease idea gets, as you have no deteriorating battery to worry about.
 We're already seeing this now with the earliest Nissan Leaf cars with battery ownership and as the battery state of health drops, so does the value of the car.
-Yet with battery lease vehicles, they retain a higher value and in fact have risen considerably over the last 12 months.
+Yet with battery lease vehicles, they retain a higher value and in fact have risen considerably over the last few years.

 When you rent the battery, the performance of the battery is guaranteed.
 The peace of mind of this, together with the roadside assistance package is a great benefit on older vehicles that are no longer covered by the original manufacturer's warranty.